-Led by:

-Charis Penfold [Director of Education Services, Achieving for Children], Parent-Carer representative
+Led by: Charis Penfold [Director of Education Services, Achieving for Children], Parent-Carer representative

-- 1) Support the other workstreams with their engagement plans. - 2) Support the new Parent Carer Forum. - 3) Work with children and young people; find out how they want to be involved in decision-making about their own support. - 4) Work with families to find out how well participation is working. - 5) Promote co-production and ensure people know what it means. - 6) Promote the Local Offer website: it is a valuable one-stop shop for local services
+- 1) Support the other workstreams with their engagement plans. - 2) Support the new Parent Carer Forum. - 3) Work with children and young people; find out how they want to be involved in decision-making about their own support. - 4) Work with families to design and improve services. - 5) Promote co-production and ensure people know what it means. - 6) Review and improve information and make sure it is accessible.